 Typically flavors include lemon and other citrus notes.
 The parchment

-smelly mountain).
-Gunung Batur is an active volcano in the Kintamani
+is sourced from Gunung Bau and Gunung Batur, which is an active volcano in the Kintamani

 After harvest, pulping and initial drying the parchment is shipped to the